neelsmith/digitalmyth/docs/assignments/nb2/index.md

 ## Requirements

-You will be given a template Pluto notebook with prompts to guide you.
+You can use [this template notebook](./assignment2.html) with prompts to guide you.
 Your group will submit a completed a notebook that does the following:

 1. allows users to select from a list of files to analyze
 2. reads the file and treats each line as a distinct passage ("text") to analyze